timescale/docs/timescaledb/timescaledb-edition-comparison.md

 You can modify the TimescaleDB Community Edition source code and run it for production use.
 Developers using TimescaleDB Community Edition have the "right to repair" and make modifications to the source code and run it in their own on-premises or cloud infrastructure.
-However, consistent with the previous question, users may not make modifications to the TimescaleDB Community Edition source code and offer it as a service.
+However, you cannot make modifications to the TimescaleDB Community Edition source code and offer it as a service.

 Timescale provides hosted versions of TimescaleDB Community Edition: